caprica/vlcj/README.md

 any thrown exception may prevent other listeners from being notified of the event.

-If you are attempting to use multiple media players in your application, or using media players from multiple threads, you may need to take some extra care so that you do not have multiple threads calling into LibVlc concurrently.
+If you are attempting to use multiple media players in your application, or using media players from multiple threads, you may need to take some extra care so that you do not have multiple threads calling into LibVLC concurrently.
 You may encounter subtle bugs and races that are very difficult to diagnose.

 In addition, you must take care not to update Swing UI components from the native thread - all Swing UI updates are